Pan-STARRS Photometric and Astrometric Calibration: Astrometry Calibration

-In order to perform this analysis, we need estimated distances for every reference star used in the analysis.
-Green et al (REF) performed SED fitting for 800M stars in the 3$\pi$ region using PV2 data.
+In order to perform this analysis, we need estimated distances for every reference star used in the analysis. \cite{2014ApJ...783..114G} performed SED fitting for 800M stars in the 3$\pi$ region using PV2 data.
 The goal of this work was to determine the 3D structure of the dust in the galaxy.
 By fitting model SEDs to stars meeting a basic data quality cut, they determined the best spectral type, and thus $T_{\rm eff}$, absolute $r$-band magnitude, distance modulus, and extinction $A_V$ (the desired output and used to determine the dust extinction as a function of distance throughout the galaxy).
 We use the distance modulus determined in this analysis to predict the proper motions.

-To convert the distances to proper motions, we use the Galactic rotation parameters ($A,B$) = (14.82,-12.37) km sec$^{-1}$ pc$^{-1}$ and Solar motion parameters ($U_{\rm sol}, V_{\rm sol}, W_{\rm sol}$) = (9.32, 11.18, 7.61) km sec$^{-1}$ as determined by Feast \& Whitelock (REF) using Hipparchos data.
+To convert the distances to proper motions, we use the Galactic rotation parameters ($A,B$) = (14.82,-12.37) km sec$^{-1}$ pc$^{-1}$ and Solar motion parameters ($U_{\rm sol}, V_{\rm sol}, W_{\rm sol}$) = (9.32, 11.18, 7.61) km sec$^{-1}$ as determined by \cite{1997MNRAS.291..683F} using Hipparchus data.
 Proper motions are determined from the following:

-where $d$ is the distance and $l,b$ are the Galactic coordintes of the star.
+where $d$ is the distance and $l,b$ are the Galactic coordinates of the star.
 Note that the proper motion induced by the Galactic rotation is independent of distance while the reflex motion induced by the solar motion decreases with increasing distance.
 Also note that this model assumes a flat rotation curve for objects in the thin disk; any reference stars which are part of the halo population will have proper motions which are not described by this model; the mostly random nature of the halo motions should act to increase the noise in the measurement, but should not introduce detectable motion biases.
 Also, if the distance modulus is not well determined, we can assume the object is simply following the Galactic rotation curve and set a fixed proper motion.
 If we do not have a distance modulus from the Green et al analysis, we assume a value of 500pc.